-The Council has an active decluttering policy to ensure that highway infrastructure assets are either removed or scheduled for non-replacement where they are no longer required or have been superseded.
+The Council has an active decluttering policy to ensure that Highway Assets are either removed or scheduled for non-replacement where they are no longer required or have been superseded.

-Opportunities will be taken where highway improvements, maintenance interventions / treatments or service inspections are undertaken to assess highway infrastructure assets and remove them where they are not required for safety reasons or to reduce the long-term maintenance liability.
+Opportunities will be taken where highway improvements, maintenance interventions / treatments or service inspections are undertaken to assess Highway Assets and remove them where they are not required for safety reasons or to reduce the long-term maintenance liability.

-Highway infrastructure assets in areas of Outstanding National Beauty, National Parks and Conservation Areas will be reviewed in association with those responsible for the environmental management of the immediate area.
+Highway Assets in areas of Outstanding National Beauty, National Parks and Conservation Areas will be reviewed in association with those responsible for the environmental management of the immediate area.